Shakadak/lua-astar/README.md

     end
 end
 ```
-If everything worked fine, it should display `A → B → D`
+If everything worked fine, it should display `A → B → D`.
 ```
 print(pathToString(path))
 ```
-Now we want the path to go from `D` to `A`
+Now we want the path to go from `D` to `A`.
 For future reuse, we will define a curryied function that simply check
-if our node is in an array of node
+if our node is in an array of node.
 ```
 local function goal(targets)
     return function(current)